Quantum sensing with nanoparticles for gravimetry; when bigger is better: Implementation

 One of the biggest challenges that previously prevented ground state cooling is a method to circumvent heating due to scattering and phase noise in the optical cavity.
 Phase noise in the cavity field can be reduced by increasing optical power, with the trade-off that scattering noise increases.
 In the coherent scattering scheme, laser phase noise is almost completely evaded since optimal cooling of the nanoparticle occurs at the cavity node, where the intensity minimum of the cavity standing wave is located.
-Thereby coupling to phase noise is minimized and coupling to the electric field of the cavity mode is enhanced~\cite{delic_cooling_2020}.
 Further noise reduction involves a balance between increasing the optomechanical coupling strength and decreasing the scattering noise, whilst still ensuring the particle is stably levitated.

-Finally, the coherent scattering cooling scheme is inherently multi-dimensional.
-Although in the current implementation only one axis has been optimized for ground state cooling, when rotating the trap accordingly full 3D cooling is possible~\cite{windey_cavity-based_2019}.
-Varying the coupling of each c.o.m. degree of freedom to the cavity by moving and turning the scattering plane of the optical tweezer makes the coherent scattering implementation flexible.
-In contrast, only one dimensional cooling can be achieved in cavity systems such as Figure~\ref{fig:schematic}(A), where the static intracavity trapping potential limits cooling along the cavity axis.
+Finally, the coherent scattering cooling scheme is inherently multidimensional.
+Although to date only one axis has been optimized for ground state cooling, when rotating the trap accordingly full 3D cooling is possible~\cite{windey_cavity-based_2019}.
+Varying the coupling of each c.o.m. degree of freedom to the cavity by moving and tuning the scattering plane of the optical tweezer makes the coherent scattering implementation flexible.
+In contrast, only strong one dimensional cooling can be achieved in cavity systems such as Figure~\ref{fig:schematic}(A), where the static intracavity trapping potential limits cooling to be along the cavity axis.

-Recent theoretical work on how to treat the multi-dimensional cooling dynamics illustrate apparent 3D hybridisation effects in coherent scattering.
+Recent theoretical work on how to treat the multidimensional cooling dynamics illustrate apparent 3D hybridisation effects in coherent scattering.
 These hybridising pathways act as a road map to engineer displacement sensing possibly surpassing the standard quantum limit (SQL)~\cite{toros_quantum_2020}.